Raid-Training-Initiative/RTI/text/main/faq.md

 `[3] How do I sign up for a raid?`
 Once you have joined RTI and received the **Member** role, you can sign up for our raids with our Discord bot, @RtiBot#4883!
 Raids organised using the bot will show up in the `CURRENT RAIDS` category of our Discord as separate channels and in our #📅raid_schedule channel.

-To sign up for any raid, simply click the :pencil: reaction underneath the post in the raid's channel.
-You will then get a DM from the bot asking you what you want to sign up as, and simply follow the instructions to sign up.
+To sign up for any raid, simply click the :pencil: **Register** button underneath the post in the raid's channel.
+You will then get a message underneath the button from the bot asking you what you want to sign up as; simply select your role(s) to sign up.
 Be sure to read the description of any raid you sign up to, because we organise a variety of raids with a variety of requirements.

 You will get a message from @RtiBot#4883 an hour before the raid is starting and there is also a time at the bottom of each of our raid embeds (the `Your Time` footer) which converts the raid's scheduled time to your timezone.
 If you're still unsure, hit the :clipboard: **Personal Schedule** button in #📅raid_schedule to get a countdown for each raid you've signed up to!

 Note that if you still need your first ever raid kills on some bosses, you can even request a training in #training_requests and you'll get priority to join!
+_ _
 _ _
 `[4] What happens if I sign up as reserve?`
 Signing up as reserve is a very effective way of opening up your opportunities to raid with us.